-Further, the Lady Camels made their longest road trip in the history of the program in 2005 traveling across the Pacific Ocean to play the University of Hawaii in a pair of games before Christmas.
+Further, the program made their longest road trip in the history of the program in 2005 traveling across the Pacific Ocean to play the Hawaii in a pair of games before Christmas.

 In 2002-03, Watkins’ team was the youngest in the Atlantic Sun, but still managed to qualify for the eight-team league tournament for the ninth-consecutive year.
 With 10 freshmen and sophomores on the 13-player roster, the Lady Camels showed promise as 10 different players scored in double figures in a game.
 Jennifer Lodge, another former Lady Camel in the collegiate coaching ranks, now at Gannon University, was selected to the A-Sun All-Freshman Team.
 Watkins’ 22nd squad reached a historical benchmark during the season as well.
 In a 49-42 win over Samford on January, 23, 2003 the Lady Camels picked up the 450th win in program history.

 In 2001-02, Watkins led Campbell to the Atlantic Sun Tournament after posting an 11-9 record in conference play, marking the 16th time the Lady Camels have recorded a winning conference record since 1986 when the program was first affiliated with an NCAA Division I conference.